 - Be careful with income tax efficiency:

 - Roth accounts are best No taxes owed.

-- Taxable accounts are good Step-up in basis; no tax if sold immediately
+- Taxable accounts are good

+New basis; no tax if sold immediately

 - Tax deferred IRA accounts are worst

 Unfavorable tax treatment; no step-up in basis

-Owe ordinary income tax on distributions
+- Owe ordinary income tax on distributions

-Spouse can assume an IRA at death; Stretch
+- Only a surviving spouse can assume an IRA at death

-RMDs

-Consider leaving to charity
+- Stretch RMDs eliminated for most

+- If considering charities, best to leave tax deferred to charity

 - Talk to your estate planning attorney!